opensearch-project/data-prepper/data-prepper-plugins/prometheus-sink/README.md

 - `max_retries`(optional): A number indicating the maximum number of times Prometheus Sink should try to push the data to the Http arbitrary endpoint before considering it as failure.
 Defaults to `Integer.MAX_VALUE`.

+- `request_timout`(optional): A duration that represents the request timeout.
+Example: 1000ms, 5s etc
 ### Prometheus Sink full pipeline
 ```
   sink: